 NOTE: Based on the comments below, we thought it may be helpful to add a quick note about a few common questions:

 1) If you’ve set all of your camera settings as we’ve described above, but you can’t release your shutter, try changing your Focus Priority Selection (Custom Settings, Autofocus).
 If it’s set to focus priority you will probably have some issues getting things to work right.
+The priority selection needs to be set to “release” not focus.
+This will allow your shutter to fire even if the camera doesn’t “think” the shot is in focus.
+(Menu A2 AF-S priority selection on the Nikon D700)

 2) Using back button focus does take a little practice.
 If you’re images are turning out soft when you release the AF-On button, you may be inadvertently changing the distance between you and your subject.
 You can only recompose the shot after locking in the focus – if you move too much (take a step forward, lean in closer, etc.) than your focus will need to be locked in again.
 You have to be mindful of this at first, but knowing how much you can move does become second nature after using it for a while.